hanggrian/IIT-ITM571/assignments/hw3.md

-# Homework 3: Team Leadership
+# Homework 3: Team leadership

 > This is a quiz over chapters 1 - 10 of Mary Shapiro's book HBR (Harvard Business Review) Guide to Leading Teams.
 This quiz can be found under